Are You Looking For Safe and Effective Pain Relief?

 Movement problems are common after surgery, particularly if the patient has had a complete joint replacement.
 Many primary care doctors may also recommend physical therapy therapies for injuries, incidents, or diseases – in short, anything that makes you feel tired and unable to function normally.

-Our Dunes Plaza and Sand Creek physical therapists are highly trained in diagnosing and treating movement disorders, so rest assured you can find the relief you need at our clinic.
+Our Dunes Plaza, Willowcreek Rd and Sand Creek physical therapists are highly trained in diagnosing and treating movement disorders, so rest assured you can find the relief you need at our clinic.

 Various manual therapy techniques